This is a true story of a man who discovered Reiki, the universal life force.

 This is indeed a great lesson in the cultivation of life, and it is the same law that taught and enjoined by the saints and sages of old.

-Mikao Usui's Five Commandments:
+Mikao Usui's Five Precepts:

 Kyou dake was (At least for today)